theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/documentation/transactions/index.md

 - A connection to an SAP system is available, see [SAP Connection](../sap-connection/index.md).
 - The SAP connection assigned to a transaction service must use an SAP dialog user.
-- Transaction uses port 32XX, where XX is the [SAP instance number (Property SystemNumber)](../sap-connection/settings.md#system).
-Make sure to put the corresponding SAP instance number on the allowlist.
+- *Transaction* communicates with SAP via port 32XX, where XX is the [SAP instance number (Property SystemNumber)](../sap-connection/settings.md#system).
+Make sure that the port is not blocked.

 !!! tip
     The transaction feature offers the same functionality as the SAP GUI.